Howard Nathaniel Lee: Political career

 After encountering racial tension in his predominantly white Chapel Hill neighborhood, Lee decided to enter local politics.
 In February 1969, Lee announced his mayoral candidacy.
 The ensuing election saw a record 4,734 votes cast.
 On May 6, 1969, Lee was elected mayor of Chapel Hill.
 He was the first African American to be elected as mayor in a majority-white city, and the first to be elected to such a position in the South since Reconstruction.
 He won by a narrow margin but was re-elected twice, earning increasing percentages of the vote: 64 percent in 1971 and 89 percent in 1973.

 In 1976, Lee sought the Democratic Party nomination for Lieutenant Governor of North Carolina.
 He narrowly finished first in the initial primary but was defeated in the primary runoff by James C. Green.
 In 1977, Governor Jim Hunt appointed Lee as the Secretary of the North Carolina Department of Natural Resources and Community Development, a post which he held until 1981.

 Lee returned to electoral politics in 1990 when he was elected to the North Carolina Senate.
 He served from 1990 to 1994, and again from 1996 to 2002.
 While in the Senate, he concentrated particularly on issues affecting public education.

 On May 1, 2003, the North Carolina State Board of Education elected Lee as its chairman, succeeding Phil Kirk.
-In 2009, Gov. Beverly Perdue appointed Lee as the new executive director of the N.C.
-Education Cabinet, composed of leaders of public schools, community colleges, and public and private universities.
+In 2009, Gov. Beverly Perdue appointed Lee as the new executive director of the North Carolina Education Cabinet, composed of leaders of public schools, community colleges, and public and private universities.
 This meant Lee had to give up his seat on the Board of Education.

 Lee also served as a member of the North Carolina Utilities Commission, having been appointed by Governor Mike Easley on April 1, 2005.